AssassinUKG/XSSPlayground/README.md

 A simple place to learn XSS.
 Made for myself to learn and to help others (please do use!)

+## Disclaimer

+This is a works in progress and will change over time.
+Learn what you can!

+## Updates

+15/03/2021 - Added new layout, reworked xss 1,2,3.

 ## Screenshots

 ![](/assets/xss.png)